artemave/REST-assured/README.markdown

 ## Set up

 You are going to need ruby >= 1.8.7 on Linux/MacOS.
-Also, either sqlite3, postgres or mysql is required.
+Also, one of sqlite3, postgres or mysql.

 ### Ruby Client